manymoments/manymoments.github.io/_posts/2022-11-19-from-single-shot-to-smr.md

 **Log Correctness**: If there is a write request with the value $v$ that gets a response at time $t$, then any request that starts after $t$ returns a log of values that includes $v$.

 The ```read``` request may not scale well because the log may have an unbounded size.
 A more refined read request can ask for parts of the log.
 We choose this generic interface for simplicity.

+An alternative way to define Log Replication is that it abstracts an *ideal functionality* that adds write commands to a log.

 ### State Machine Replication